ioos/bio_data_guide/bio-data-guide/01-intro.Rmd

 LifeWatch Belgium provides a number of tools to check your data against.
 Specifically you can test OBIS data format and see a map of your sample locations to check if they are on land.
 See http://www.lifewatch.be/data-services/

+There's also the [GBIF data validator](https://www.gbif.org/tools/data-validator) which allows anyone with a GBIF-relevant dataset to receive a report on the syntactical correctness and the validity of the content contained within the dataset.

 ### Semantic Web and Darwin Core